abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 Today, you will learn about various key features of Microsoft Fabric.
 This is an introductory workshop intended to introduce you to the various product experiences and items available in Fabric.
-By the end of this workshop, you will learn how to use Lakehouse, Dataflow Gen2, Data Pipeline, DirectLake and more.
+By the end of this workshop, you will learn how to use Lakehouse, Dataflow Gen2, and Data Pipeline, DirectLake, and more.

 By the end of this lab, you will have learned: